nomis/dtee/docs/limitations.rst

 ------

-Performs as well as Linux but the maximum amount of data that can be streamed quickly is limited by the size of the socket buffer which will will be raised to 2MB.
+Performs as well as Linux but the maximum amount of data that can be streamed quickly is limited by the size of the socket buffer (which will will be raised to 2MB).

 There are security issues because the underlying implementation of Unix sockets is a UDP socket on localhost.
 This presents an opportunity for another process